-The idea of installing solar panels on a motor-home is a scary and thought-provoking nightmare for many.
-The general belief is that you need to be very articulate in automotive electronics to fit your solar energy system properly.
+The idea of installing solar panels on a motor home is a scary and thought-provoking nightmare for many.
+The general belief is that you need to be very articulate in automotive electronics to properly fit your solar energy system.

 With some zeal, research, and a dose of confidence, you can design your working solar system.
 This guide seeks to guide you on this seemly daunting exercise as we undertake a step-by-step installation of flexible solar panels.

 To be able to install your solar panels on your van, check out the video right here.
 But if you more help and some hand-holding, I have put together a step-by-step written version of the installation.

 By the end of his article, you will be able to install your panels or have an idea of how you can tackle the installation of solar panels right in your van!